 We consider that best execution does not apply to any other products within the commodities business.
-In addition, where the transaction is for the sale or purchase of a physical commodity that will result in the physical delivery of such commodity, then it will not be a transaction in a Financial Instrument and so will not be covered by the best execution rules.
-Where the transaction is in a commodity derivative which is a Financial Instrument then transactions generally have the following characteristics: (i) we are approached and requested by you to provide a quote (request for quote business); (ii) the nature of the market is such that you will generally request quotes from a number of different dealers and we are in competition with those other dealers; and (iii) as a result of the nature of the market you have transparency of the prices at which transactions can be effected in the market.
+In addition, where the transaction is for the sale or purchase of a commodity, which is not a derivative, and that transaction will result in the physical delivery of such commodity, then it will not be a transaction in a Financial Instrument, and so will not be covered by the best execution rules.
+Where the transaction is in a commodity derivative which is a Financial Instrument then transactions generally have the following characteristics: (i) we are approached and requested by you to provide a quote (request for quote business); (ii) the nature of the market is such that, you will generally request quotes from a number of different dealers and therefore, we are in competition with those other dealers; and

+(iii) as a result of the nature of the market, you have transparency of the prices at which transactions can be effected in the market.
 As a result, you are not relying on us in relation to the execution of the order.

-Spot Commodities
+Spot Commodities.

-Spot Commodities (generally a deliverable commodity transaction involving a physical settlement within 2 business days of the trade date) is not a Financial Instrument and so will not be covered by the best execution rules.
+Spot Commodities (generally a deliverable commodity transaction involving a physical settlement within 2 business days of the trade date) are not Financial Instruments and so will not be covered by the best execution rules.
 We are subject to a regulatory obligation to treat you fairly as well as to manage any conflict of interest to which we may be subject.